piccolbo/piccolbo.github.io/_posts/2018-04-13-a-simple-loss-function-for-multi-task-learning-with-keras-implementation-part-2.markdown

 by the dominance of a few very prominent benchmark datasets that have been studied in depth, thereby leaving no data to be used as a true test set anymore.
-In this post, working on a small synthetic dataset, there is the opportunity repeat the experiment many times and estimate the results'
+In this post, working on a small synthetic dataset, there is the opportunity to repeat the experiment many times and estimate the results'
 variability:

 ```python